-Take a leaf out of Shangri-La’s famous “In Our Nature” advert which is localized for all target languages with a voice over (non speaking actor).
-This advert conveys one simple point… You Are Welcome.
+Take a leaf out of Shangri-La’s famous “In Our Nature” ad, which is localized for all target languages with a voice-over (non-speaking actor).
+This advert conveys one simple point: You Are Welcome.

-Whilst the big brands often use Global Pages by Facebook and multiple Twitter accounts, this is not usually possible for the average business due to resources and budget.
-(Global pages usually requires a $10k per month spend).
+Though the big brands often use Global Pages by Facebook and multiple Twitter accounts, this is not usually possible for the average business due to resources and budget.
+(Global pages usually requires a $10K per month spend).

 You’ll also want to remember when you want to rock global social media marketing: